studentyaoshi/IACRC/README.md

 ## Caculate

-There are two parameters you need to change in /your/local/path/original/files before caculate, which are LD_threshold and MAF_threshold.
+There are some parameters you need to change in /your/local/path/original/files before caculate, which are IMR_threshold, CR_threshold, MAF_threshold, HWE_threshold and LD_threshold.
 For example:

 ```
+	IMR_threshold	0.05
+	CR_threshold	0.95
+	MAF_threshold	0.05
+	HWE_threshold	0.001
 	LD_threshold	0.5
-	MAF_threshold	0.05

 ```
+* IMR_threshold: a number range from 0 to 1, indicates the threshold of individual missing rate that need to be excluded from this caculation.
+Default value is 0.05, which means the individuals with IMR over 0.05 will be excluded.
+* CR_threshold: a number range from 0 to 1, indicates the threshold of call rate of SNPs that need to be excluded from this caculation.
+Default value is 0.95, which means the SNPs with CR less than 0.95 will be excluded.
+* MAF_threshold: a number range from 0 to 0.5, indicates the threshold of MAF of SNPs that need to be excluded from this caculation.
+Default value is 0.05, which means the SNPs with MAF less than 0.05 will be excluded.
+* HWE_threshold: a number range from 0 to 0.05, indicates the threshold of HWE p-value of SNPs that need to be excluded from this caculation.
+Default value is 0.001, which means the SNPs with HWE p-value over 0.001 will be excluded.
 * LD_threshold: a number range from 0 to 1, indicates the threshold of r<sup>2</sup> of SNP pairs that need to be excluded from this caculation.
-Default value is 0.5.
-* MAF_threshold: a number range from 0 to 0.5, indicates the threshold of MAF of SNPs that need to be caculated.
-Default value is 0.05.
+Default value is 0.5, which means the SNP pair in LD with each other (r<sup>2</sup><LD_threshold) will be excluded.
-	* Note: LD, Linkage disequilibrium; MAF, Minor allele frequency.
+	* Note: IMR, Individual missing rate; CR, Call rate; MAF, Minor allele frequency; HWE, Hardy-Weinberg equilibrium; LD, Linkage disequilibrium.

 Briefly, our pipeline makes a model based on allele dosage for each SNP through R, which fits a linear regression model for continuous phenotypes or logistic regression model for categorical phenotypes in the following equation: